transcriptaze/vpd/README.md

 1. Download the _vpd_ executable archive from a [release](https://github.com/transcriptaze/vpd/releases) or the latest [_nightly_](https://github.com/transcriptaze/vpd/actions/workflows/nightly.yml) build and extract it to a folder of your choice.
-2. Open the `vpd` application in a terminal window - on a Mac you may have to Ctrl-Open the file the first time to grant it permissions to run.
+2. Open the `vpd` application in a terminal window (on a Mac you may have to Ctrl-Open the file the first time to grant it permissions to run).
 3. Open [http://localhost:9876](http://localhost:9876) in your browser.
 4. Voilá, you're good to go!